tomoyuki28jp/web4r/docs/en/tutorial/part1.markdown

 Download, Install and Use
 --------------------------
 web4r depends on sml, so if you have already installed web4r, you should already have installed sml.
-Otherwise you can download sml from [this page](https://github.com/tomoyuki28jp/sml).
+Otherwise download sml from [this page](https://github.com/tomoyuki28jp/sml).

 To use sml, run this codes: